WeMakeDevs/classroom-monitor-bot/README.md

 2. In your forked repository click on the green code button and copy the provided link.
 In case of any difficulties, refer to the image below
     ![clone](https://raw.githubusercontent.com/commclassroom/classroom-monitor-bot/main/doc/images/Clone.jpg)

-3. Now in your desktop open Git Bash and type `git clone <your-clone-url>.git`, and press enter
+3. Now on your desktop open Git Bash and type `git clone <your-clone-url>.git`, and press enter
 4. Now, your forked repository has been cloned in your device! 🎉

 ## Contributing